 After you give the Family Court judge the answers to these questions, it is more likely than not that your name change request will be granted.
 You will need to gather the necessary paperwork and legal documents to submit once your name change is granted.
 This may include any or all of the following: a marriage certificate or marriage license, a South Carolina driver’s license, birth certificate and divorce papers.

 Change your Name in South Carolina Through a Name Change Case

 The other way one can change their name is through a separate name change case.
 This is where the only issue before the Court is whether or not a party may change their legal name.
 Because of the requirements of S.C.
 Code Ann.
 Section 15-49-20(A), it can be more complicated than changing your name during a divorce case.

-- Give your fingerprints and have SLED run a criminal background check.
+Give your fingerprints and have SLED run a criminal background check.

-- Request a screening of the child abuse and neglect registry from DSS.
+Request a screening of the child abuse and neglect registry from DSS.

-- Sign an affidavit stating whether you are ordered to pay alimony or child support.
+Sign an affidavit stating whether you are ordered to pay alimony or child support.

-At the final hearing on your petition, you will be asked questions about whether you have filed bankruptcy or are planning to and whether your ability to travel has ever been limited.
+At the final hearing on your petition, you will be asked questions about whether you have filed for bankruptcy or are planning to and whether your ability to travel has ever been limited.
 One of the most common questions is, “Are you seeking to change your name for purely personal reasons?”

 Change the Name you Hate: If You Need Help in South Carolina

 Making sure you get every detail in your name change case right can feel overwhelming.
 The lawyers of Dell Family Law are well-versed in name change in SC cases and are ready to help you through it.
 If you have questions regarding changing your child’s last name, let us know.